 How is RPA used in ITSM?
 Well, think of the repetitive tasks that a help desk agent has to perform.
 Simple but repetitive and time consuming operational activities: service requests, delivering changes, closing incident tickets, and such.
 RPA can automate the resolution of a ticket once it has reached the appropriate assignment group, reducing the effort and resources needed to resolve a ticket.

 Natural language processing (NLP)

 Natural Language Processing (NLP) refers to the branch of AI that focuses on giving computers the ability to understand text and spoken words in a similar fashion to how human beings do.
 It does so by combining computational linguistics (rule-based modeling of human language) with statistical, machine learning, and deep learning models.
 It allows computers to process human language and “understand” its full meaning.

 The use of Natural Language Processing makes it easier for both users and IT service staff to get a better understanding of requests, incidents, and problems.
-Initiatives like InvGate's Support Assist will ensure support teams can more directly and efficiently address recurring issues and trends.
+Initiatives like InvGate's Support Assist or ChatGPT inspired Response Suggestions will ensure support teams can more directly and efficiently address recurring issues and trends.
 It can also allow IT to quickly find patterns, such as a recurring or trending problem type that could eventually lead to incidents.

 Unlocking the full potential of AI in ITSM

 Of course, there’s more to AI than what is already in practice.
 The technologies that make up artificial intelligence are all very young, and their full potential hasn’t been explored yet.
 And one of the best examples of this lies in the field of robotics, which works by bringing together various artificial intelligence disciplines.